 Projects and Grants

-The State University of New York (SUNY) has received $4 million from New York State since 2017 to fund the sustained use of Open Educational Resources (OER).
-Calculating savings to students and families in the timeframe 2017-2020, SUNY had more than tripled the impact of that investment.
+The State University of New York (SUNY) receives $4 million annually from New York State to support the sustained use of Open Educational Resources (OER).
+From 2017 through Fall 2024, this support has helped students and families save more than $105.7 million across the SUNY system.

 Current Projects